 Yellow maca is the most abundant and generally recommended for everyday support.

 Red and black maca are less abundant and therefore, they’re considered more sacred by Peruvian shamans.
-In addition, red maca is traditionally considered to represent feminine energy, while black maca is said to represent masculine energy.
+In addition, red maca is traditionally said to represent feminine energy, while black maca is said to represent masculine energy.

 Because of these energetic associations, red maca is often recommended for women (especially for fertility) and black maca is often recommended for men (especially for fertility).